Match boosts revenue forecast as Tinder lures more paying users

 The Dallas-based company now expects full-year revenue of between $1.68 billion and $1.72 billion, higher than its previous forecast of $1.6 billion to $1.7 billion.

-Match’s stock has more than doubled in the last 12 months but its 23 percent rise this year has been stymied by Facebook’s announcement that it would launch its own dating service.
+Match’s stock has more than doubled in the past 12 months but its 23 percent rise in 2018 has been stymied by Facebook’s announcement that it would launch its own dating service.

-Its second-quarter revenue jumped 36 percent to $421 million, topping financial analysts’ average estimate of $412.8 million, according to Thomson Reuters I/B/E/S.
+“We remain of the view that (Tinder’s) fundamentals (will) likely continue to hit or exceed expectations, despite the Facebook-related overhang,” Evercore ISI analyst Anthony DiClemente said last month.

-Second-quarter net profit attributable to Match shareholders was $132.5 million or 45 cents per share, compared with $51.4 million or 17 cents per share a year earlier.
+Match’s second-quarter revenue jumped 36 percent to $421 million, topping financial analysts’ average estimate of $412.8 million, according to Thomson Reuters I/B/E/S.

-Excluding one-time items, Match earned 41 cents per share.
+Net profit attributable to Match shareholders surged to $132.5 million from $51.4 million a year earlier.
+Excluding one-time items, Match earned 41 cents per share, above analysts’ expectations of 35 cents.

 Reporting by Pushkala Aripaka in Bengaluru; Editing by Sai Sachin Ravikumar